shanebweaver/mycoblog/contact.md

 permalink: /contact/
 ---

+### Contributers welcome

+Are you Commercial Mushroom Cultivator, Field Mycologist, or Hobbyist with a passion for mycelium?
+The MycoBlog is looking for contributions from well spoken and organized individuals.

+Enhance your brand and share your content alongside other community members via *The MycoBlog*!

+### Let me know what you're up to

 See something you like or need a few pointers?
-Shoot me a message!
 I love connecting with interesting and passionate individuals to cross pollinate ideas.

-### Let me know what you're up to...
+## Let's connect

 Fill in the form or [email me](mailto:{{site.email}}) to discuss your next project.